ON HYBRIDITY, HUMAN NATURE AND THE FUTURE OF JEWELLERY.

 There are innumerable examples for the inherent hybridity of jewellery in contemporary works.
 One can find hybridity on the level of the material, as in the case of the Heart brooches of Peter Bauhuis (Germany), made of silver but perceiveable in their surface appearance as weathered pebbles.
-The same holds for the gold bracelets in David Bielander’s (Switzerland) Cardboard Series, in which the gold is visually indistinguishable from cardboard.
+The same holds for the silver bracelets in David Bielander’s (Switzerland) Cardboard Series, in which the silver is visually indistinguishable from cardboard.
 Another example is the ice jewellery of Kirsten Haydon (New Zealand), in which tiny glass reflector beads are sprinkled on metal surfaces to give them the look of ice and to evoke reminiscences of Antarctic expanses.
 Such works enact and manifest a hybridity between the haptic and the visual: what can be touched and weighed, is not what can be seen in the same object.

 Haydon’s work also represents a hybridity in scale, as she captures the vastness and sublimity of Antarctic ice landscapes within the anthropomorphic proportions of jewellery.
 The same can be observed in the Façades brooches/neck pieces by Beatrice Brovia (Italy) and Nicholas Chang (Hongkong), made of marble extracted from the Carrara massif and cut down to the proportions of jewellery and then sculpted to produce the look of soft cotton fabric and the optical illusion of lightness.
 The effect is heightened through the mode of presentation, in which the anthropomorphic scale of jewellery is visually confronted with photographic reminiscences of the great Carrara range as its background and source.